What did shortlisting mean to you?

 What’s next for you and Rex?

-I’ve put Rex aside for now whilst it’s out on submission, which was a surprisingly hard thing to do!
 I’ve just started working on something new which I’m really excited about, so I’m busy writing again.
 I’ve also been doing some creative writing workshops with young people and I plan to do more teaching, and writing, of course, next year.

 Lastly any tips for entrants for 2020’s Bath Novel Award?